• Mental Health

 Throughout the process, let the person know that they are not at fault for their complicated experience with grief.
 Persistent complicated bereavement disorder is a problem that comes with little warning.

-Acknowledging the Loss and Your Feelings
+1. Acknowledge the Loss & Your Feelings

 Denying and pushing away your feelings of grief and loss is never a good idea because they will always reemerge.
 Plan to spend some time each day remembering the loved one and recalling pleasant memories, while accepting the sadness you feel.

-Building New Habits
+2. Build New Habits

 The loss could leave a huge hole in your life and daily routine, so rather than longing for the past, experiment with new habits and behavior patterns to find movement in your day to avoid stagnation.